oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The scenario where the attacker obtains a fresh set of tokens (See {{scenario-new-flow}}) relies on the ability to directly interact with the authorization server from within the browser.
 In theory, a defense that prevents the attacker from silently interacting with the authorization server could solve the most dangerous attack scenario.
 However, in practice, such defenses are ineffective or impractical.

 For completeness, this BCP lists a few options below.
-Note that none of these defenses are recommended, as they do not offer practically usable security benefits.
+Note that none of these defenses is recommended, as they do not offer practically usable security benefits.

 The authorization server could block authorization requests that originate from within an iframe.
 While this would prevent the exact scenario from {{scenario-new-flow}}, it would not work for slight variations of the attack scenario.
 For example, the attacker can launch the silent flow in a popup window, or a pop-under window.
 Additionally, browser-only OAuth clients typically rely on a hidden iframe-based flow to bootstrap the user's authentication state, so this approach would significantly impact the user experience.